 - A. Diet as tolerated. - B. Pain medication as needed every 6 hours. - C. Icing is important for the first 5-7 days post-op.
-Ice is applied for 20-minute periods 3-4 times per day.
-Care must be taken with icing to avoid frostbite. - D. Make sure you have a physical therapy post-op appointment set up for the first week-10 days after surgery.
+While the post-op dressing is in place, icing should be done continuously.
+Once the dressing is removed on the first or second day, ice is applied for 20-minute periods 3-4 times per day.
+Care must be taken with icing to avoid frostbite. - D. Make sure you have a physical therapy post-op appointment set up for the first week-10 days after surgery. - E. If you have a splint or half cast, you will start PT after the splint is removed in the office at your first postoperative appointment which is usually at 2 weeks